-- Comparisons of column names are whitespace sensitive. - Use the keyboard Up and Down arrow keys to move the focus between the 'radio' buttons. - Splits added before the first column are ignored, as there is already a split there. - Use New Col or Rename Cols if you need to add additional columns or rename columns before splitting rows. - The opposite of Split Rows is Concat Rows.
+- Comparisons of column names are whitespace sensitive. - Splits added before the first column are ignored, as there is already a split there. - Use New Col or Rename Cols if you need to add additional columns or rename columns before splitting rows. - The opposite of Split Rows is Concat Rows.